-- Swapping is a technique in which a process can be swapped temporarily out of memory to Backing Store (HD or SSD), and then brought back into memory for continued execution - Backing store is a fast disk large enough to accommodate copies of all memory images for all users; must provide direct access to these memory images - Standard swapping is not used in modern operating systems but a modified version is commonly used that is Enable Swap only when free memory is extremely low.
+- Swapping is a technique in which a process can be moved temporarily out of memory to Backing Store (HD or SSD), and then brought back into memory for continued execution. - Backing store is a fast disk large enough to accommodate copies of all memory images for all processes; and must provide direct access to these memory images. - The swapping procedures that are found on modern operating systems (i.e., UNIX, Linux, and Windows) are: - Swapping is normally disabled - Swapping will be started if memory demand is more than certain threshold amount of memory. - Swapping will be disabled again once memory demand is reduced below certain threshold.